justan0theruser/recol/README.md

 ## Options

 - **maxwidth**(#)
-	- The maximum allowable column width, in characters, for each {it:var} in *varlist*.
+	- The maximum allowable column width, in characters, for each *var* in *varlist*.
 When **maxwidth** is not specified, a default value of 50 is used.

 - **userows**(#)
 	- To achieve faster execution, **recol** only examines the first 100 rows and uses the content of those rows to infer the appropriate width of the column.
 The **userows** option will indicate how many rows to use instead.